calaldees/teachingWorkshops/teacherTraining/howDoYouLearnToTeach.md

     * > The use of journals by students while on placement is a well-accepted strategy for encouraging reflection on practice, with the use of online blogs for this purpose potentially providing additional benefits through shared reflection and peer support.
 The aim of this study was to explore the effectiveness of an online blogging activity by teacher education students while on professional placement in schools.
 * [Blogs in pre-service teacher education: exploring the participation issue](https://www.tandfonline.com/doi/abs/10.1080/1475939X.2013.802990) Deng 2012
     * > conceptualise the participation issue central to blogs through examining the factors that hinder student teachers from writing academic blogs and exchanging comments
+* []() TODO Jimerson, Camps and Grief 2003 - engagement is multifaceted - affective behavioural and cognative
+    * Volentary interactions with content and teachers
+    * Samuelson 2012 measurements of engagement constructs
+    * Subtype should be specifed to deepen understanding and to avoid vague classifications (Christerson, Reshly, ylie, 2012)
+    * Finn and Zimmer (2012) behavioural components as academic and social

 How we will reflect?
 Tooling
 ----------------------------